 New hires want to know all about the company culture.
 They want to know everything about the organisation, its people and the office.
 For example, a nice explanimation about the history and the vision of the organisation.

 Company culture is more than that: it’s mainly about the people and how they interact with each other.
 Some offices have an office dog or do a bootcamp together.
 Take Zendesk.
 In a three minute video they show potential hires the entire office, the people in it and how they interact with each other.

-#3 Meeting new colleagues
+3. Introducing new colleagues

 New hires don’t just want to get to know the organisation as a whole, but they are mainly curious about their direct colleagues.
 Think of short video testimonials in which current employees tell a little bit about themselves.

 Video introductions work well for larger corporations, but they also help smaller companies to give an overview of employees.
 And these testimonials also work for the recruitment process.